-This area of about 30 aces is actually a thick sphagnum mat bog surrounded by swamp areas and traversed by several trails.
+This area of about 30 aces located east of Boswell Trail and south of US Route 6 (Danielson Pike) is actually a thick sphagnum mat bog surrounded by swamp areas and traversed by several trails.
 The central sphagnum mat is the most interesting feature as it supports a good growth of native black spruce trees.
 Some of these have reached considerable size and reproduction appears healthy.
 Pitch pine, a species normally found in dry, desert-like conditions, is also thriving here.
 The area is a habitat for a diversity of wildlife as well.
 A portion of its western edge has been filled by one of its owners to create pastureland for cattle, indicating that this area should be protected.